sherifuae/Kitab-Al-Shifa/README.md

 You may contact the author, Tarek Loubani, at tarek *at* tarek dot org

+# Requirements
+Kitab Al-Shifa requires Drupal for user and group management.

 # Development
 For development, see the vagrant directory